Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Then RDP into the second VM
         - Once you RDP into the machine - go onto the local server
         - Turn off Enhanced Security Configuration
-        - Now if you paste the private ip address of the first VM into the browser, you will not be able to see the internet services page as there is peer to peer connection established yet
+        - Now if you paste the private ip address of the first VM into the browser, you will not be able to see the internet services because no peer to peer connection is established yet.
+If peer to peer connection was established then

     - **Step 3: Establishing the Peering Connection b/w the two Virtual networks**
         - Select one of the virtual networks and under settings select **peerings** to add a new Virtual network peering connection